Dale P. Bentz

 Mr. Bentz received his Bachelor of Science degree in May 1984 from the University of Maryland, College Park.
 Having worked in the Building Materials Division full-time during the summer of 1983 and part-time during the subsequent school year, he permanently joined the Division upon graduation.
 Mr. Bentz received a Master's Degree in Computer Science from Hood College in May 1991 and a Master's of Arts Degree in Teaching from Mount Saint Mary's University in 2013.

 Initially, his research activities were focused on the development of computer image processing software and hardware to quantify the properties and degradation states of building materials.
-In 1987, he, along with three colleagues, received an IR-100 award from Research and Development magazine for the development of the Infrared Emission Surface Profilometer.
 More recently, his research has focused on the application of computer modeling to relate microstructure to material properties for random porous media, such as cement-based materials and fire resistive materials.

 Mr. Bentz spent 17 months in industry (from July 1987 to December 1988) at the corporate research facility of W.R.
 Grace & Co., where he was the recipient of one patent, before returning to NIST.
 At W.R.
 Grace, his research and development efforts were directed towards waterproofing and fireproofing materials and admixtures for concrete.
 From 1993 to 1994, he spent six months working at the Centre Scientifique et Technique du Batiment in Grenoble, France, collaborating on research on the transport and shrinkage properties of building materials.